A Practical Method for Generating String Counterfactuals: Introduction

 \section{Introduction}

-Interventions performed in the representation space of LMs have proven effective at exerting control over the generation of the model \citep{ravfogel2020null, ravfogel2021counterfactual, geva2021transformer, elazar2021amnesic, ravfogel2022adversarial, belrose2023leace,li2023inference, guerner2023geometric}.
-One set of techniques enables the \emph{erasure} of linear encoding associated with arbitrary, human-interpretable concepts, such as gender, thereby rendering the data \emph{guarded} with respect to the target concept.
-Meanwhile, other approaches allow for \emph{steering} the representations from one class to another \cite{subramani2022extracting, li2023inference, ravfogel2021counterfactual, singh2024mimic} (e.g., from an area in the representation space that is associated with a positive sentiment to an area associated with a negative sentiment).
-Collectively, these techniques enable the creation of \emph{counterfactual representations}, modifying the encoding of a concept within the representation space while \emph{minimally modifying} the representations.
-In this work, we leverage these methods to generate \emph{input-space counterfactuals}, i.e., making minimal adjustments to a given text $\T$ based on a specified binary property of interest $\Z$.
+Interventions performed in the representation space of language models (LMs), generally $\RD$, have proven effective in understanding and exerting control over neural language models \citep{ravfogel2020null, ravfogel2021counterfactual, geva2021transformer, elazar2021amnesic, ravfogel2022adversarial, ravfogel-etal-2023-linear, belrose2023leace,li2023inference}.
+One popular set of techniques \defn{erases} the linear subspace associated with a human-interpretable concept $c$, e.g., \concept{gender} or \concept{sentiment}.
+Another widely used approach is to \defn{steer} representations from one class to another, e.g., shifting them toward a region in the representation space associated with a different class $c'$ \cite{subramani2022extracting, li2023inference, ravfogel2021counterfactual, singh2024mimic}.
+For instance, they could steer a representation into a region associated with negative sentiment, thereby creating \emph{counterfactual representations}.
+In this paper, we propose a technique to generate strings that correspond to representation-level counterfactuals, which we denote as \emph{string counterfactuals}.

-Converting representation counterfactuals into input counterfactuals serves various practical purposes.
-Firstly, it aids in interpreting and visualizing the effects of commonly employed intervention techniques, which are typically applied in a high-dimensional and non-interpretable representation space.
-By retracing these changes to the input space (i.e., natural language), we can observe the lexical or higher-level semantic modifications triggered by the intervention.
-Secondly, the counterfactuals we generate have intrinsic value, serving as goals in their own right.
-They prove beneficial for data augmentation, and we showcase their potential to address fairness concerns in a ``real-world'' multiclass classification.

-Our approach is based on \citet{morris2023text}, who propose an iterative method to reconstruct a text $\T$ from its encoding $\enc(\T)$, where $\enc(\cdot)$ is an arbitrary text encoder.
-They demonstrate that by training a basis hypothesis model that conditions on $\enc(\T)$, and refining its reconstruction by an additional corrector model, it is possible to reconstruct the original text to a high degree of accuracy.
-Overall, their method results in an inverter model $\inv: \R^D \to \Sigma^*$.
-We build on their approach by introducing a simple change: we first \emph{intervene} by applying some function $f(\cdot)$ on $\enc(\T)$, and then apply the inverter model after the intervention to reproduce the input counterfactual $\Tprime := \inv(f(\enc(\T)))$.
-To the extent that $\inv$ works properly and the operation of $f(\cdot)$ is surgical (i.e., it effectively changes the property $\Z$, and it alone), we expect $\Tprime$ to be a minimally different version of $\T$ with respect to $\Z$.
-As the inversion model $\inv(\cdot)$ itself may introduce errors, we compare $\inv(f(\enc(\T))$ with the reconstructed text without an intervention, $\inv(\enc(\T))$.